Skip to main content

 You can customize your form fields design under the Style tab, and select from various options including no border and underline.

 Step 9.
-If you want the form image to show up on mobile devices, turn on the Image on mobile option.
+If you want the form image to show up on mobile devices, click on the background area somewhere below the desktop and mobile preview icons and on the right sidebar under the Form tab, turn on the Image on mobile option.

 Step 10.
 To let your subscribers opt-in to additional segments, turn on the Preferences on your form.